 Elephind: Searches thousands of freely available full-text historical newspaper archives (including Chronicling America).
 For some reason, an emphasis on Australian content.

 Google Books: for old publisher advertisements, series lists, dates.
 Limited by lack of access to full-text versions of many of the books Google has scanned.
-There are full view scans from about 1910 and earlier.
+There is full view scans from about 1910 and earlier.
 Search for a series name then sort the entries by date to trace a series from start to end.

 HathiTrust: “a partnership of academic and research institutions, offering a collection of millions of titles digitized from libraries around the world.”
 Access to older magazines, journals, and publications which have some contemporary reprint series information.